PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 ![Alim_Jack_Components](images/Alim_Jack_Components.JPG "Alim_Jack_Components")

+**2. Heat Shrink set up**

-2. Set 15mm of Black and Red Heat Shrink  resppectively on the Black and Red wires.
+Set 15mm of Black and Red Heat Shrink  resppectively on the Black and Red wires.

 ![Alim_jack_heat_shrink](images/Alim_jack_heat_shrink.JPG "Alim_jack_heat_shrink")

+**3. Soldering for red wire**

-3. Maintain the **Female Bullet Connector** up on the **Small Anvil**, warm it with the **Solder Iron tip** and fill the chambre of the connector with some soldering material and dive the 🔴**Red Wire** in.
+Maintain the **Female Bullet Connector** up on the **Small Anvil**, warm it with the **Solder Iron tip** and fill the chambre of the connector with some soldering material and dive the 🔴**Red Wire** in.
 Remove the solder iron.
 Wait the soldering material to dry.

+**4. Heat Shrink heating**

-4. Slide a 15mm of Red Heat Srink on the female connector.
-Be careful of covering all the metalic part.
-Use the **heat gun** to secure it.
+Slide the  Red Heat Shrink on the female connector. <ins>Be careful of covering all the metalic part.</ins> Use the **heat gun** to secure it.

 ![Alim_jack_red_wire](images/Alim_jack_red_wire.JPG "Alim_jack_red_wire")

+**5. Soldering for black wire**

-5. Same operations with the **Male Bullet Connector** and the ⚫**Black Wire**.
+Same operations with the **Male Bullet Connector** and the ⚫**Black Wire**.
-6. Slide a 15mm of Black Heat Srink on the male connector.

 Be careful of covering just the begining of the metalic connector.
-Use the **heat gun** to secure it.

->[!CAUTION]
+!!! warning

->It will be plugged to the OnOff Button Assembly so each connector male or female must be solder carefully to be pluggable.
+	It will be plugged to the OnOff Button Assembly so each connector male or female must be solder carefully to be pluggable.
 It is made in opposition to be sure that black wire will go with white wire and red wire with the yellow.

-7. Alim Jack Assembly is ready!
+**6. Alim Jack Assembly is ready!**

    ![Alim_Jack_final](images/Alim_Jack_final.JPG "Alim_Jack_final")

 ### OnOff Button Assembly

 The OnOff Button Assembly will be place between the Alim Jack Assembly and the PlanktoScope Hat 1.3 PCB.
 It will play the role of the switch On & Off of the PlanktoScope.

-1. Prepare the components:
+**1. Prepare the components:**

 | Designation                                    | Qty | Reference           |
 |------------------------------------------------|-----|---------------------|